aljazsim/vs-code-typescript-class-organizer/README.md

 * `tsco.addPublicModifierIfMissing`: When true public access modifier is added.
 True by default.
 * `tsco.addRegionIdentation`: When true regions are idented with class members.
 True by default.
 * `tsco.addRegionCaptionToRegionEnd`: When true region caption is added to region end as well.
 True by default.
+* `tsco.groupPropertiesWithDecorators`: When true properties with decorators will come first.
+False by default.

 ## Change log